 Fighting for Women’s Rights

 Speier brought the Me Too movement to Congress in the fall of 2017, with the introduction of her ME TOO Congress Act.
-It became the basis for the bipartisan Congressional Accountability Act of 1995 Reform Act (CAA Reform Act), which passed the House unanimously in February of 2018.
-If passed by the Senate, the bill would hold Members of Congress financially responsible if they cut a settlement for sexual harassment or discrimination or if they are found to have committed such acts through congressional oversight and investigation.
+It became the basis for the bipartisan Congressional Accountability Act of 1995 Reform Act (CAA Reform Act), which overwhelmingly passed the House and Senate in December 2018.
+THe CAA Reform Act finally holds Members of Congress financially responsible if they cut a settlement for workplace harassment or if they are found to have committed such acts through congressional oversight and investigation.
 It also increases tranparency around any settlements that lawmakers pay out for allegations.

 During her 18 years in both chambers of the California Legislature, she had more than 300 bills signed into law by both Republican and Democratic governors.
 Speier secured justice for women and children with a series of bills that led to the collection of more than $2 billion in delinquent court-ordered child support payments.
 She authored a measure that gave the state the nation’s strongest financial privacy law and was integral to the passage of California’s Gender Tax Repeal Act in 1996.